glowingmountain/sis-new-frontend/README.md

 # sis-new-frontend
 Angular 8 app with SASS.

-This is a POC project to change our SIS frontend
+This is a POC project